Third or fourth year scholarship

-Ultra Electronics Australia provides and supports a wide range of solutions and services across a number of domains, including Electronic Warfare, ISR, tactical communications, and Maritime and Underwater Warfare.
+Ultra Electronics Australia provides a wide range of solutions across a number of domains, including electronic warfare, ISR (intelligence surveillance and reconnaissance), tactical communications, and maritime and underwater warfare.

-The successful applicant will have the opportunity to undertake a work placement at Ultra Electronics – a successful business with a global footprint.
-The aim is to help the student develop skills and knowledge and enhance their industry experience.
+The successful applicant will have the opportunity to undertake a work placement with the company, which has a global reach.
+The aim of the placement is to help the student develop skills and knowledge and enhance their industry experience.
 They will work on challenging and interesting projects in a collaborative environment.
 The type of work to be undertaken – and level of commitment – will be negotiated between the successful student and Ultra Electronics.

-- an Australian citizen or a holder of a permanent resident visa and a resident of South Australia
+- an Australian citizen and a resident of South Australia

 - intending to spend a significant part of their career in South Australia, or be likely to provide a benefit to the State